brunocarbourges/recishare/README.md

 # recishare

 Recishare is a MERN-based web application made for sharing food and recipes.
-It is our CS 35L final project.
+This is our final project for CS 35L.

+Our group members:
+Bruno Cardenas-Bourges - brunocarbourges
+Kevin Wang - KevinCantCode
+Shawn Mosharaf - shawn-mosh
+Carolyn Skorina - cgskorina
+Choidorj Bayarkhuu - chdrj

 ## Installation
 To get started, clone this repository and install all dependencies